 Wondering where to turn?
-Here’s a comprehensive list of local, state, and national organizations and social service agencies that you might find very helpful.
+Here’s a comprehensive list of local, state, and national organizations that you might find very helpful.
 In addition to using our directory, you may wish to talk with one of our advocates to be sure you are connected with the help you deserve.

 Aroostook County Law Enforcement

 Aroostook County District Attorney’s Offices